meowgorithm/mr-log/README.md

 Mr. Log
 =======

-A fistfull of Haskell functions for printing log info to the terminal.
+A fistfull of Haskell functions for printing log info and, in one case, also exiting with error.

 ```haskell
 import System.IO.MrLog ( printInfo, printWarn, printError, fatal )